top of page

 My academic work focused in part on how the changes in resource distribution caused by an expanding sea otter population influence the ecosystem services provided to people.
 This work combined models of kelp forests, sea otter populations, and trophic interactions to explore trade-offs among between different sea otter management alternatives.
 This of course begs the question of how much confidence we should have in the models that we develop - a question I never stop asking.

-Some of the above work is represented in the following publications.
+Some of this work is represented in the publications below.

 This synthetic analysis combined ecology and economic analysis in a social-ecological model of the West Coast of Vancouver Island, where recovering sea otters are transforming the coastal ecosystem by reducing populations of benthic invertebrates and releasing kelp forests from grazing pressure.
 While the recovering sea otters threaten established shellfish fisheries, our results suggest that sea otter presence will result in 37% more ecosystem biomass annually, increasing the value of finfish by 9.4M CA$, and providing 2.2M CA$ in carbon sequestration.
 Otter presence will also boost ecotourism by as much as 42M CA$ a year.
 If fully realized, these benefits will well exceed the annual loss to invertebrate fisheries (-$7.3M CA$).